Pathway 3 is the pathway for those who have varying levels of education and/or experience.

 Lactation Specific Education:

-90 hours of comprehensive lactation training, which can be accessed for up to one year after registration.
+90 hours of comprehensive lactation training, which can be accessed for one year after registration.
 Look for a program that is approved by the Lactation Education Accreditation and Approval Review Committee (LEAARC), such as our online lactation consultant training programs.
 For additional information go to IBLCE Certification and view our YouTube video.

 If you have taken any of these college level courses in the past, they do not need to be repeated.
 Simply have transcripts or other proof that you have completed them.
 If you have not taken any or all of these courses, they can be obtained through an online college or at the closest community college or university.
 Click here for additional details.